ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/00-tutorials/05-creating-links/01-creating-links.md

 ---

-In this tutorial, we will create various shapes and add them to a link.
+In this tutorial we will create various shapes and add them to a link.
 The next figure shows eleven different shapes, each with a coordinate system at their origin point.

 ![ Eleven example shapes.
 Coordinate systems are located at the origin of each shape.](/resources/images/documentation/Figure6Shapes-500-300.png)

 *Eleven example shapes.
 Coordinate systems are located at the origin of each shape.*

-   1\.
-Create a new project in Eclipse with the name LinkExamples.
+## 1. Create a new project in Eclipse with the name LinkExamples
+  This should have the same folder structure that you used in the [Pendulum Example].

-   2\.
-Add the class LinkExamplesSimulation
+## 2. Add the class LinkExamplesSimulation

+Create a new class in the `us.ihmc.exampleSimulations.linkExamples` package called `LinkExamplesSimulation`

-   3\.Fill in LinkExamplesSimulation as follows:
+## 3. Fill in LinkExamplesSimulation as follows:

+These parameters adjust the size of each of the shapes that you will be creating.

     {% highlight java %}